 A video was filmed about us at the catholic school talent show.
 You can see it on our website under rockumentaries.
 If you like it, press the like button so all your friends can see it too.

 We held our first real concert when we were 9 years old at Rock Star University’s HOUSE OF ROCK.
-We played 6 original songs and 6 ACDC covers.
+We played 6 original songs and 6 AC/DC covers.
 You can read the full page article that ran in the newspaper about our performance here.
 It was quite a show and I realized how much fun it is to perform in front of 300 screaming fans!

-The, when we were 10, we delivered another big, live concert playing 12 original songs and 6 ACDC songs at HOUSE OF ROCK and Jack Blades from Night Ranger interrupted our final bows to give us his personal guitar that he signed “To Vittorio and Vincenzo, Keep Rockin!
+When we were 10, we delivered another big, live concert playing 12 original songs and 6 AC/DC songs at HOUSE OF ROCK and Jack Blades from Night Ranger interrupted our final bows to give us his personal guitar that he signed “To Vittorio and Vincenzo, Keep Rockin!
 Jack Blades, Night Ranger” Jack then asked us to play his favorite AC/DC song, Highway to Hell.
 I said we would play it if Jack would sing it, so Jack joined in.
 It was cool.
 Jack told the audience we were the greatest ten year old rockers he had ever seen.
 That was quite a compliment coming from the lead singer of Night Ranger.
 Those guys have been rocking the world for 40 years!
 You can read the article that was in the newspaper about the show here.

 We played two songs at the LA Music Awards show on November 12, 2014.
 We played the title track to our debut album, We Are V² and a song off the album that was nominated for Rock Single of the Year, Long Live Rock N Roll.
-Before we have finished our two song set the entire crowd was on their feet screaming and applauding for us.
+Before we had finished our two song set the entire crowd was on their feet screaming and applauding for us.
 It was really cool.
 After we completed our songs, the producer of the LA Music Awards, Al Bowman came on stage with SEVEN LA Music Award plaques.
 We won ALL 7 Categories!
 Boy was that exciting!
-Best day of our lives!
-You can see a full page article about our LA Music Awards night that was published in the Santa Rosa Press Democrat here.
+Check out the video of our LA Music Awards performance that has had over 1.5 million views.